ooper-shlab/URLCache-Swift/README.md

 Some faults caused by my translation may exist.
 Not all features tested.
 You should not contact to Apple or SHLab(jp) about any faults caused by my translation.

-To run this sample app, edit URLCache.plist & Info.plist, according to the image URL you want to load.
+**To run this sample app, edit URLCache.plist & Info.plist, according to the image URL you want to load.**

 BUILD REQUIREMENTS
 ==================

-Xcode 7, iOS SDK 9.0
+Xcode 8.2.1, iOS SDK 10

 RUNTIME REQUIREMENTS
 ====================

-iOS 7
+iOS 8